meilisearch/documentation/learn/configuration/settings.md

 ## Faceting

 The faceting settings of an index.
-Facets are specific uses-cases of filters, depending on your UI and UX design.
+Facets are specific use-cases of filters that can be used to refine search results.

 ::: tip
 Like filters, you need to add your facets to `filterableAttributes` in order to use the [`filter`](/reference/api/search.md#filter) search parameter.